-Now we move on to the final Secret #5 of the 5-Secrets to Business Planning that makes Business Planning EASY, FAST, SUSTAINABLE and entirely PRACTICAL….ACTION PLANS.
+Now we move on to the final secret, Secret #5 of the 5-Secrets to Business Planning that makes Business Planning EASY, FAST, SUSTAINABLE and entirely PRACTICAL….ACTION PLANS.

 Action plans are what bring the whole business plan to life.
-They represent the project work that needs to be completed to achieve the objectives and get started on the introduction of your strategies.
+They represent the project work that needs to be completed to achieve the Objectives and get started on the introduction of your Strategies.

 There is no point identifying your Vision Statement, Mission Statement, Objectives or Strategies, if you don’t intend on having Action Plans to implement them.
 In fact, everything before Action Plans while critically important, is nonetheless, passive.
 They, in and of themselves, do nothing but to motivate us to achieve more and lay the foundation on the how we’ll do it.

 Action Plans are the IMPLEMENTATION of the Business Plan!
 Without Action Plans nothing happens, nothing changes.

 When creating action plans, the most important characteristic is to have a specific outcome matched to a due date by which the outcome is to occur for each piece of project. work.

 As such, the format of an Action Plan very simply consist of just 3 things:

 We hope you are enjoying this blog article “Business Planning Made Easy Part V: Action Plans – The Work”.
 To start to build your Business Plan NOW for FREE join our FOCUS Yourself; A 7-Module Business Planning Program.

 Where the Verb can be any of a number of words like Start, Initiate, Develop, Test and Review, Launch or Relaunch and of course the old stand-by, Complete, just to name a few.